mozayed007/mozayed-blog/content/blog/Taming my Chaotic Mind.md

 4. **"Normal" days:**
     - Schedule tasks that require less focus (coding, reporting, writing results, meetings).
-    - Tasks you know how to do , but "just have to get it done".
+    - Tasks you know how to do, but "just have to get it done".

-5. **"Relaxing" days:** Just as the word emphasize Relaxing
+5. **"Relaxing" days:** Just as the word, emphasize Relaxing
     - Dedicate time for leisure activities (reading papers, socializing with colleagues).
       - i.e. sip some tea/coffee and read cool papers
       - socialize with the community and vibe it out.